AaronWander/EmbedMCP/README.md

 ## Project Status

-✅ **Tool System** - Complete implementation with pure function API 🚧 **Resource System** - Coming soon
+✅ **Tool System** - Complete implementation with flexible function API ✅ **Library Validation** - Successfully dogfooded (we use our own library!)
+✅ **HTTP/STDIO Transport** - Full MCP protocol support
+✅ **MCP Protocol Compliance** - Proper content array format, tested with MCP Inspector ✅ **Production Ready** - Clean codebase, no warnings, comprehensive testing 🚧 **Resource System** - Coming soon
 🚧 **Prompt System** - Coming soon
 🚧 **Sampling System** - Coming soon

 Currently, EmbedMCP focuses on the **Tool** part of MCP protocol, allowing you to create powerful MCP servers with custom tools.
-Other MCP features will be added in future releases.
+The library has been thoroughly tested by building our own example server with it and validated with MCP Inspector!

 ## Features

-- **Simple Tool Registration** - Register C functions as MCP tools with flexible parameter types
+- **Extremely Simple** - Register C functions as MCP tools with just 1 API function
-- **Automatic Type Conversion** - Seamless conversion between JSON and C types
-- **Automatic Schema Generation** - No manual JSON Schema required
-- **Multiple Transports** - STDIO and HTTP support
-- **Type Safety** - Compile-time parameter validation
-- **Minimal Dependencies** - Only requires cJSON (included)
-- **Extremely Simple** - Only 1 main API function to learn
 - **Easy Integration** - Copy one folder, include one header file
-- **Single-Client Optimized** - Perfect for single-client scenarios
+- **Multiple Transports** - HTTP and STDIO support
+- **Production Ready** - MCP Inspector compatible, battle-tested

-## Quick Integration Summary
+## Quick Start

-**3 Simple Steps:**
 1. Copy `embed_mcp/` folder to your project
-2. Include `#include "embed_mcp/embed_mcp.h"` in your code
+2. Include `#include "embed_mcp/embed_mcp.h"`
 3. Compile all `.c` files together

-**That's it!** You now have a full MCP server with multi-client support.
+Done!
+You have a working MCP server.

 ## Integration Guide